robmoffat/k9/docs/vision/README.md

 Read about the design of Kite9 [here](design/README.md).

-## Alternatives To Kite9 ##

-Have a look at the options [here](alternatives.md).

 ## Market

-There are lots of diagramming tools on the market.
-Kite9 has a unique proposition, because it has the best in class
+There are lots of diagramming tools on the market, but Kite9 tries to do something different.
+Read about the difference [here](market/README.md).